syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Working-with-CalcEngine.md

 ### RethrowLibraryComputationExceptions

-Gets or sets whether the `CalcEngine` throws any exception which is raised during the computation of a library function.
-It throws the error message from FormulaErrorStrings collection and the default value of `RethrowLibraryComputationExceptions` is false.The following page demonstrates that the [ErrorString and FormulaErrorString](https://help.syncfusion.com/windowsforms/calculate/parse-and-compute#error-messages) values.
+Gets or sets whether the `CalcEngine` throws any exception that occurs during the computation of a library function.
+It throws an error message from FormulaErrorStrings collection.
+The default value of  of `RethrowLibraryComputationExceptions` is false.The following page demonstrates the [ErrorString and FormulaErrorString](https://help.syncfusion.com/windowsforms/calculate/parse-and-compute#error-messages) values.

 ### SupportLogicalOperators